Norwegian Hottie Hilde Osland Gets Steamy In Plunging Bathing Suit, Asks Fans ‘Pics Or Vids?’

 The social media fan favorite also wore a full face of bombshell makeup for the snap, which included a bronzed glow, shimmering highlighter, and pink blush on her cheeks.
 She added defined brows, long lashes, and thick black eyeliner, as well as a light pink gloss on her full lips to complete the sexy style.

-Hilde accessorized the barely-there ensemble with layered gold chains and pendants around her neck and some white polish on her fingernails.
+Hilde accessorized the barely-there ensemble with layered gold chains and pendants around her neck as well as some white polish on her fingernails.

 In a video that accompanied the photo, Hilde wore that same bathing suit as she stood in the mirror and filmed herself while running her fingers through her hair as she zoomed in on her sexy reflection.
-In the caption of the post she asked her fans if they preferred that she post photos or videos updates.
+In the caption of the post, she asked her fans if they preferred photo or video updates.

 Hilde’s 1.7 million followers went wild over the racy post, which clocked more than 35,000 likes and over 900 comments in just one hour after it was shared to the platform.